notofonts/noto-docs/src/miniarticles/NotoSansOriya.md

 # Noto Sans Oriya

-Noto Sans Oriya is a sans serif design for texts in the Odia (Oriya) script.
+Noto Sans Oriya is a unmodulated (“sans serif”) design for texts in the Odia (Oriya) script.

 Noto Sans Oriya has multiple weights and widths, contains 513 glyphs, 20 OpenType features, and supports 150 characters from 3 Unicode blocks: Oriya, Basic Latin, General Punctuation.